bhisaac/5eFP/5eFP-SRD.md

 When you make an ability check, you can expend one use of Bardic Action Dice to roll your action dice and add the number rolled to your ability check.
 You can do so after you roll the die for the ability check, but before the GM tells you whether you succeed or fail.

-## Expertise
+## Expertise (Rest 2)

-Gain proficiency with a non-proficient ability of your choice.
+When you purchase this upgrade, you gain proficiency with a non-proficient ability.
 Then choose two of your ability proficiencies or one of your ability proficiencies and your proficiency with a tool.

-As long as the chosen proficiencies or tools do not already have expertise, you gain expertise in the chosen abilities or tools.
-Expertise allows you to add your level to a check twice instead of once.
+You make an ability check with one of your chosen abilities or tools, adding your level to the check twice instead of once.

 # Cleric